NazimTakhedmit/nio_assignement/README.md

   data preprocessing (using feature_engineering.py) => training (using train.py and model.py) => testing (using test.py) => plotting the results

   Since the problem is of regression type the metrics that have been used to validate and evaluate the model are: RMSE (root mean squared error) and MAE (mean absolute error).

+###### HOW TO RUN THE PIPELINE

+after cloning this reposiory in google colab, open the notebook ML Pipeline and run all the commands